Bartis1313/csgo/README.md

  * Thirdperson - 3rd person on key.
  * Crosshairs - custom crosshairs, 5 types.
  * Local info - ammo, pos etc...
- * Fps plot - collect fps and represent it in graphical resizable plot.
+ * Fps plot - collect fps and represent it in graphical resizable plot. (rebuild needed - cleanup from ex-render)
- * Velocity plot - collect local player speed and represent it in graphical resizable plot.
+ * Velocity plot - collect local player speed and represent it in graphical resizable plot. (rebuild needed - cleanup from ex-render)
  * Hitmarker - ability to draw hitmarkers 2D/3D with dmg output.
- * No scope - removes scope black overlay (rebuild needed - think of better blur removal)
+ * No scope - removes scope black overlay
  * Bullet tracer - draw bullets directions by line beams.
  * Flashlight
  * Nade prediction - predicts endpoint of your nade throw.
 Also can predict incomming nades by same logic.
- * Engine prediction - useful to never skip tick and get correct server time (rebuild needed - use it 1:1 as game does)
+ * Engine prediction - useful to never skip tick and get correct server time.
  * Chams - uses engine's keyvalues to render it.
 5 types and ability to draw backtrack records.
+Also possible to create your own.
  * Glow - highlight player ents. (rebuild needed - think of removing this or creating glow texture on own (game provides such materials), client.dll checks it and it in general has performance issues)
  * Sound Esp (rebuild needed - there is no need to do it with events)
  * Esp - name, flags, boxes, health, armor, ammo, skeleton.
  * DLight - highlights player by dlight
  * Enemy aiming at you warn
- * 2D radar - overlay showing where enemy is, with background of the map texture.
+ * 2D radar - overlay showing where enemy is, with background of the map texture. (rebuild needed - cleanup from ex-render)
  * Custom skybox - listed from game
  * Remove sky - removes props
  * Edit world colors - props/walls/sky (rebuild needed - transparency should be done in different way)